OpenOmics/metavirs/README.md

  * [<code>metavirs <b>cache</b></code>](https://openomics.github.io/metavirs/usage/cache/): Cache software containers locally.

-metavirs is a comprehensive viral metagenomics pipeline to assemble, annotate, and classify microorganisms in enviromental samples.
-It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
+metavirs is a comprehensive viral metagenomics pipeline to assemble, annotate, and classify microorganisms in environmental samples.
+It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

-Before getting started, we highly recommend reading through the [usage](https://openomics.github.io/metavirs/usage/run/) section of each available sub command.
+Before getting started, we highly recommend reading through the [usage](https://openomics.github.io/metavirs/usage/run/) section of each available sub-command.

-For more information about issues or trouble-shooting a problem, please checkout our [FAQ](https://openomics.github.io/metavirs/faq/questions/) prior to [opening an issue on Github](https://github.com/OpenOmics/metavirs/issues).
+For more information about issues or troubleshooting a problem, please check out our [FAQ](https://openomics.github.io/metavirs/faq/questions/) prior to [opening an issue on Github](https://github.com/OpenOmics/metavirs/issues).

 ## Dependencies
 **Requires:** `singularity>=3.5`  `snakemake>=6.0`